Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 AWS Systems Manager simplifies system operations and maintenance by providing tools for efficiently managing EC2 instances and other AWS resources.
 Allowing you to automate operational duties contributes to the upkeep of system security and compliance.
 You can organize your resources with Systems Manager to facilitate group management.
 Without logging into each EC2 instance individually, you can use Run Command to remotely carry out administrative activities at scale across all the cases.
 Patch Manager streamlines the process of applying security and non-security updates to the manager.

-68. How do you control network traffic for EC2 instances within a VPC?
+68. How is network traffic controlled for EC2 instances within a VPC?

 Ans:

-Managing network traffic for EC2 instances within a Virtual Private Cloud (VPC) involves leveraging several AWS features to ensure security and efficiency.
-Security Groups act as a virtual firewall for instances to control inbound and outbound traffic at the instance level, specifying allowable protocols, ports, and source/destination IP ranges.
-Network Access Control Lists (ACLs) provide a layer of security at the subnet level, offering stateless filtering of traffic entering and leaving each subnet.
+Network traffic for EC2 instances within a Virtual Private Cloud (VPC) is managed using AWS features for security and efficiency.
+Security Groups function as virtual firewalls, controlling inbound and outbound traffic at the instance level by specifying allowed protocols, ports, and IP ranges.
+Network Access Control Lists (ACLs) provide an additional layer of security at the subnet level, offering stateless filtering of traffic entering and leaving each subnet.

-69. How do you leverage AWS Lambda with EC2 for event-driven scaling?
+69. How is AWS Lambda leveraged with EC2 for event-driven scaling?

 Ans:

-• Integrating AWS Lambda with EC2 allows for sophisticated, event-driven scaling solutions that are responsive to your application’s demands.
-You can use CloudWatch Events or EventBridge to trigger a Lambda function based on specific criteria, such as CPU utilization thresholds or network activity.
+• Integrating AWS Lambda with EC2 enables sophisticated, event-driven scaling solutions that respond to application demands.
+CloudWatch Events or EventBridge can trigger Lambda functions based on criteria such as CPU utilization thresholds or network activity.

-• The Lambda function can then programmatically adjust the capacity of your EC2 instances, either by interacting directly with the EC2 API to launch or terminate instances or by modifying Auto Scaling Group parameters to handle the scaling logic.
+• The Lambda function can then adjust EC2 instance capacity programmatically, either by interacting directly with the EC2 API to launch or terminate instances or by modifying Auto Scaling Group parameters to manage scaling logic.

 70. Discuss strategies for encrypting data on EC2 instances and their benefits.